aspose-words/Aspose.Words-API-References/english/net/aspose.words.notes/footnotetype/_index.md

 ---
 title: Enum FootnoteType
 second_title: Aspose.Words for .NET API Reference
-description: Specifies whether this is a footnote or an endnote.
+description: Specifies whether this is a footnote or an endnote in C#
 type: docs
 weight: 4090
 url: /net/aspose.words.notes/footnotetype/